surgiie/vault-cli/README.md

 **Note** This will append to an existing .env file or create if it doesnt exist and overwrite any variables that previously exist.

+## Symlinking Vault Item Content To Files:

+If you have vault item content you want to symlink to a file, you can run the `symlink` command.
+For example, if your vault contains a private ssh key and you wish to symlink it to the `.ssh` directory:

+`vault symlink --link="ssh-private:/home/someuser/.ssh/id_rsa"`

+In this example, the command will decrypt the vault item with name `ssh-private` and will create an itermediate file within your vault's directory under the `symlinks` directory to act as the symlink's target file then will symlink the destination file to the intermediate target file.

+**Note** This will prompt you for confirmation as it overwrites existing files, if you want to overwrite without prompt, use `--force` flag.

+**Using Sudo**
+If you are linking to files where you need elevated permissions/sudo, consider running with the `-E` flag, i.e `sudo -E vault symlink`, so you preserve any `VAULT_CLI*` envrionment variables.

+### Intermediate Symlink File Permissions:

+To set specific ownership/permissions on the created intermediate file, you can use the `--user`, `--group`, `--permissions` flag:

+`vault symlink --link="example:/home/someuser/example" --user="someuser" --group="somegroup" --permissions="0700"`

+- OR -

+You may persist this data  by adding it to the vault item itself with the following json keys:

+`vault item:edit --name=example --vault-symlink-user="someuser" --vault-symlink-group="somegroup" --vault-symlink-permissions="0700"

+This will be used by default when the options are not passed.